Phreatia micrantha

-Phreatia micrantha, commonly known as the native fan orchid, is a plant in the orchid family and is an epiphyte or lithophyte with four to ten channelled leaves in a fan-like arrangement with their bases sheathing the stem.
+Phreatia micrantha, commonly known as native fan orchid, is a plant in the orchid family and is an epiphyte or lithophyte with four to ten channelled leaves in a fan-like arrangement with their bases sheathing the stem.
 A large number of small white, cup-shaped flowers are arranged along a thin, wiry flowering stem.
 This orchid is native to areas between Papuasia and the western Pacific.

 Description

 Phreatia micrantha is an epiphytic or lithophytic herb with a stem that gradually increases in length with between four and ten leaves in two ranks, the leaves 100-350 mm long and 20-25 mm wide in a fan-like arrangement sheathing the stem.
 A large number of white, cup-shaped, resupinate flowers 2-2.5 mm long and wide are arranged along a thin, wiry flowering stem 200-450 mm long.
 The sepals are about 1.5 mm long and 1-1.5 mm wide the petals slightly shorter and narrower.
 The labellum is about 1.2 mm long and wide and turned downwards.
 Flowering occurs between October and February.